Titans QB Mariota on return: 'I can't wait'

 NASHVILLE, Tenn. -- The preseason was important to get his feet wet, but Marcus Mariota had the Tennessee Titans' Sept.
 10 opener versus the Oakland Raiders circled since the moment the NFL released the schedule.

-It'll be the first regular-season game for Mariota since he broke his right leg last Christmas Eve.
+It'll be the first regular-season game for Mariota since he broke his right leg on Christmas Eve.

 "This is probably the last benchmark.
 This is my thing.
 This is what I worked for all offseason to be prepared for," Mariota said.
 "I can't wait.
 It's been a long road.
 I look forward to being out there and having fun."